 Community Environmental Services (CES) is a research and service unit within the Center for Urban Studies in the College of Urban and Public Affairs at Portland State University.
-CES provides high quality research, technical assistance, data collection and educational outreach services in the areas of solid waste minimization, recycling, and program evaluation.
+CES provides high quality research, technical assistance, data collection and educational outreach services in the areas of solid waste minimization, recycling, composting, and program evaluation.

 Portland State University’s motto is “Let Knowledge Serve the City.”
 For over 25 years CES has met this goal; placing students in work opportunities that have provided high quality services to community partners, and resulted in high rates of direct job placement after graduation.

 Student staff members are led by highly experienced professionals who emphasize the core skills needed to conduct research, collect and analyze data, and effectively communicate.
 While CES brings a wealth of experience and knowledge to its projects, they thrive because of the partnership experience.

 CES Provides community partners in Portland, the region, and beyond with research data and technical assistance on urban environmental issues and resource sustainability while giving PSU students the opportunity to develop leadership capacity and practical job skills through education, service, and research.

 Community Environmental Services (CES) was formed in 1989 as the Recycling Education Project (REP).
 Founded by PSU Professors Jerry Blake and Barry Messer, the organization began as a class (seen right) , which surveyed the recycling practices of multifamily apartment residents.
 After analyzing the results, students developed a plan to offer recycling education and equipment to the communities they surveyed.
 Professor Blake presented the City of Portland with the students’ plan, and the city agreed to fund a pilot project.